Azure/arc_jumpstart_levelup/docs/azure_arc_servers_jumpstart/_labs_azure_local.md

 By completing this task, you will gain a better understanding of how to use the Azure Portal and Windows Admin Center to manage your Azure Local environment.

-### Module 2: Create Azure Arc-enabled servers running on Azure Local
+### Module 2: Manage and Manage virtual machines running on Azure Local

 ### Objective